cea-trust-platform/trust-documentation/doc/source/dev_corner/dev_tutorials/build_your_baltik.md

 trust -jupyter
 ```

-Now you should have a upwind.ipynb file, i.e. a new Jupyter notebook.
-Do not forget to add it to your git repository.
+Now you should have a `upwind.ipynb` file, i.e. a new Jupyter notebook.
+Do not forget to add it into your git repository.

 You can now run the validation for by doing:
 ```